PauloFelipeM/nodejs-fastfy-knex-zod/README.md

-# Transactions API
+# REST API with Node.js

-A REST API for managing financial transactions, built with Fastify, Knex.js, SQLite, and Zod.
+A REST API example built with Fastify, Knex.js, SQLite, and Zod.

 ## Tech Stack